finos/common-domain-model/docs/event-model.md

 #### Transfer Primitive

-The transfer primitive function takes a `TransferState` object as transfer instruction input and adds it to the `transferHistory` attribute of the `TradeState`.
+The transfer primitive function takes a `grossTransfer` object as transfer instruction input and adds it to the `transferHistory` attribute of the `TradeState`.